RagtagOpen/mustachify/README.md

 ## Local Development

 Before you start, you'll need to create an S3 bucket and provide credentials in your development environment.
 I used a `.env` file.
-There's a sample .env file located at the root directory of this project, in case you want an example.
+There's a sample `.env` file located at the root directory of this project, in case you want an example.

-For directions on CORS config, feel free to consult the toturial mentioned in the Contributors section of this README.
+The S3 bucket you use must have a properly configured CORS setup to allow direct uploads.
+Follow the [S3 section in the Heroku tutorial](https://devcenter.heroku.com/articles/s3-upload-python#s3-setup) to make sure your bucket is properly configured.

 This project uses pipenv to manage depdendencies.
 Run he following commands.